Conus gouldi

 Conus gouldi is an extinct species of cone snail found in Miocene to Pliocene-aged marine strata of the Dominican Republic.

 Description

-The size of the shell attains 26.7 mm.
+It's a moderately small shell, with the largest recorded specimens reaching approximately 25.6 mm in length.
+The shell is ventricosely conical with a slightly convex outline.
+Its widest part is located just below the shoulder.

 Distribution

 This marine species is only known as a fossil from the Neogene of the Dominican Republic.